-When opening the kit you will notice the smell of burned wood.
+When opening the kit, you will notice the smell of burned wood.
 This is because the parts are laser-cut, which literally means a very tight light beam burns through the material.
 You may also notice some soot at the cut edges.
 The amount of soot depends on the material used.
 You can considerably reduce it by gently wiping at least the bigger and easy to reach edges with a soft cloth or household tissue.

 PVA or equivalent glue will be required to glue parts together.
+Use super glue to MDF parts to the soda cans.
 Give glue enough time to dry.
 Wipe away any excess glue immediately using a fine cloth or the tip of a toothpick.
 A sharp hobby knife is needed to remove parts from the sheet.
 Be careful and always cut away from your body.
-Fine sand paper may be useful to clean these areas or any tight fitting joints.
+Fine sandpaper may be useful to clean these areas or any tight-fitting joints.
 Clamps, pegs and elastic bands may help during the construction of the kit.
 Make sure that the parts are aligned correctly before applying any of these tools.